 * Stopping the Cross Florida Barge Canal

-* Supporting the merger of the Florida Marine Patrol and Fish & Game Commission
+* Supporting the merger of the Florida Marine Patrol and Game and Freshwater Fish Commission

 * Waging continuous battles for responsible regulations